 As the story unfolds, there are other things that Peter brings up from the past when he argues with Alan.
 Peter hated that Alan had a habit of giving Peter cheap toys and games that were knock-offs of the originals.
 And because Peter’s mother died when he was a child (it isn’t specified when she passed away), Peter still feels resentment that he was raised by a father who focused a lot of energy on finding Michael.

-There’s a minor subplot of the dynamics between Frank and his adult relatives.
-Frank and Alan form somewhat of a kinship when Alan becomes fascinated with Frank’s online computer games.
-Meanwhile, Sue has a habit of embarrassing Frank at bus stops, where he meticulously plans to be at the same time as a teenage girl named Rachel (played by Ella-Grace Gregoire), whom Frank has had a crush on for a while.
+There’s a minor subplot of the dynamics between Jack and his adult relatives.
+Jack and Alan form somewhat of a kinship when Alan becomes fascinated with Jack’s online computer games.
+Meanwhile, Sue has a habit of embarrassing Jack at bus stops, where he meticulously plans to be at the same time as a teenage girl named Rachel (played by Ella-Grace Gregoire), whom Jack has had a crush on for a while.

-As for the movie’s title of “Sometimes Always Never,” that comes from a scene in the film where Alan is showing Frank some tailoring tips for suits.
-Alan tells Frank that when it comes to a suit jacket’s first three buttons, the first one should “sometimes” be buttoned, the second one should “always” be button, and the third should “never” be buttoned.
+As for the movie’s title of “Sometimes Always Never,” that comes from a scene in the film where Alan is showing Jack some tailoring tips for suits.
+Alan tells Jack that when it comes to a suit jacket’s first three buttons, the first one should “sometimes” be buttoned, the second one should “always” be button, and the third should “never” be buttoned.